 The California Telehealth Network is being made possible by a \$22.1 million grant from the Federal Communications Commission with \$3.6 million match funding from the California Emerging Technology Fund, capitalized by both AT&T and Verizon through an agreement with the California Public Utilities Commission.

-The University of California is currently managing the first phase of development of CTN on behalf of a consortium of state agencies, provider and stakeholder organizations, and foundations.
+The University of California is currently managing the first phase of development of CTN on behalf of a consortium of State agencies, provider and stakeholder organizations, and foundations.
 Initially, more than 860 facilities will be connected, including some of the most remote rural areas and tribal lands in the state.

-An application is pending before the federal government for funding from the American Recovery and Reinvestment Act to expand CTN to approximately 2,000 sites - about a third of the sites in medically underserved communities, spotlighting the enormous need statewide.
-That is why the state of California and other funders, such as the California HealthCare Foundation, United Health Group/PacifiCare and the National Coalition for Health Integration, also have stepped forward to support CTN to harness technology to work for both patients and taxpayers.
+CTN also is requesting the federal government to become an investment partner and is seeking funding from the American Recovery and Reinvestment Act to expand CTN to approximately 2000 sites-about 1/3 of the sites in medically-underserved communities, spotlighting the enormous need statewide.
+That is why the State of California and other funders, such as the California HealthCare Foundation, United Health Group/Pacific Care and the National Coalition for Health Integration, also have stepped forward to support CTN to harness technology to work for both patients and taxpayers.

-The California Telehealth Network is a bold idea that will transform the delivery of health care - extending resources and saving lives.
-It will be a signature component of health care reform in California - to improve access and quality of medical care while helping control costs.
+The California Telehealth Network definitely is a bold, big idea that will transform the delivery of healthcare-extending resources and saving lives.
+It will be a signature component of healthcare reform in California to improve access and quality of medical care while helping control costs.
+Accelerating the building and operation of CTN will propel California as a national leader on telemedicine that integrates innovation, common sense and compassion to improve the quality of life in our Golden State.